UltipaDocs

 Procedure Body Language

-FOR node IN MATCH (start)-[:EDGE]->{1,5}(node) {
+FOR n IN MATCH (start)-[:EDGE]->{1,5}(n) {

-PRINT node._id
+PRINT n._id

 }

-Tuple - binds both node and depth:
+-- Tuple variables: binds both node and depth

-FOR (node, depth) IN MATCH (start)-[:EDGE]->{1,5}(node) {
+FOR (n, depth) IN MATCH (start)-[:EDGE]->{1,5}(n) {

-PRINT node._id || ' at depth ' || TOSTRING(depth)
+PRINT n._id || ' at depth ' || TOSTRING(depth)

 }

-Path variable - binds the full path (for shortest path modes):
+-- Path variable: binds the full path (for shortest path modes)

-FOR path IN MATCH SHORTEST (a)-[:ROAD]->{1,50}(b) {
+FOR p IN MATCH SHORTEST (a)-[:ROAD]->{1,50}(b) {

-PRINT path.length
+PRINT LENGTH(p)

-FOR node IN path.nodes {
+FOR n IN NODES(p) {

-PRINT node._id
+PRINT n._id

 }